MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/export-power-automate.md

 - Trigger when a data source refresh succeeds.
 - Trigger when a threshold is crossed on a segment.
 The trigger is limited to crossing above the threshold.
 - Trigger when a threshold is crossed on a business measure.
 The trigger is limited crossing above the threshold.
+- Trigger when a full refresh of Customer Insights (data sources, segments, measures,...) is completed.

 [Configure your triggers in Power Automate](https://flow.microsoft.com/connectors/shared_customerinsights/dynamics-365-customer-insights-connector/).